gathering/gondul/README.rst

 Current state
 -------------

-As of this writing, tgnms is being split out of the original 'tgmanage' repository.
+As of this writing, Gondul is being split out of the original 'tgmanage' repository.
 This means sweeping changes and breakage.
 The actual code has been used in "production" during The Gathering 2016, but is not very installable right now for practical reasons.